tiernan-oneill/MasterProject/kamland-data/README.md

 ### compare_datasets

- Studies the difference in energy spectra before and after the 2023 paper, both in individual bins and in total.
+ Studies the difference in energy spectra before and after the 2023 paper (https://arxiv.org/abs/2203.02139), both in individual bins and in total.
 Useful for spotting the need for a 'hotspot' veto.

 ### LL_vetoes